maxwelljordanwhite/Refresh-Launchpad/README.md

 <img src="icon.png" alt="Refresh Launchpad Icon" width="100"/>

-An [Alfred](https://alfredapp.com) Workflow that sorts your Launchpad, like when you first fired up your Mac.
-It will give the first page what defaults you have installed and the remaining pages will be what apps you've installed, in alphabetical order.
+This Alfred Workflow sorts the first page of your Launchpad, like when you first fired up your Mac.
+Your remaining applications will be placed into new pages, but won't get sorted due to current limitations.

 ## Usage